MSU Family Advocate

 Download the Family Advocate Program Facilitator Guide (PDF)

 Bridget Kevane, Associate Dean, Letters & Sciences, Professor, Modern Languages & Literatures (left), and

 Michelle Miley, Director, Writing Center, Assistant Professor, English (right)

 Don't forget to check out the Work-Life Resource Guide!
 (PDF)

 Looking for a Partner Accommodation?
-Download the worksheet here (PDF)
+Download the worksheet here (Word doc)

 Contact the Family Advocate for details: